 Competition for airframe and engine parts and assemblies comes from companies in Europe, Asia and North America.
 Aircraft manufacturers continue to develop their supply chains by increasing the amount of outsourcing to suppliers with design and supply-base management capabilities, and reducing the number of commodity suppliers.
 The Corporation continues to successfully develop relationships with its most important customers based on the value it can provide: design, engineering, supply-base management, emerging market sourcing and other measures to improve value for customers.
-The strong growth in orders of civil aircraft over the past three years has slowed significantly in 2008 and is expected to continue lower in 2009.
-A large firm order backlog in civil airliners should moderate any declines in production in 2009 of civil aircraft, with a less certain outlook for production in 2010.
-Business aviation demand has abruptly fallen in late 2008, and continues to weaken in 2009.
-Production is expected to fall below 2008 levels through 2009 and 2010.
+The strong growth in orders of civil aircraft over the prior three years had slowed significantly in 2008 and 2009.
+A large firm order backlog in civil airliners had moderated declines in production in 2009 of civil aircraft, with a less certain outlook for production in 2010.
+Business aviation demand fell abruptly in late 2008, and continued to weaken in 2009.
+Demand appeared to be stabilized in late 2009, with an expected slow recovery over the next three to four years.
 Defence markets continue to be solid, although changes are expected to be made in the United States over the mid-term.
 An important defence development activity in 2009 and 2010 is the plan in the United States to transition to new platforms, such as the JSF program and the tanker replacement, amongst others.
+This plan has received strong support from both the Administration and the U.S. Congress.
 See "Risks Inherent in Magellan's Business - Competitive Pressures may adversely affect the Corporation."